pingswept/me30-website/content/logistics/syllabus.md

 ### Projects (90%)

 Each project will be worth 7 points, and then scaled by the number of weeks allocated to complete the project.
 (So a project 4 weeks in duration is worth twice as much as a project 2 weeks in duration.)
-For projects that have both *prototype* and *final* deadlines, 1 of the 7 points comes from submitting your project prototype on time for the *prototype deadline.* The remaining points (6 or 7, depending on whether there was a prototype deadline) are awarded if you have attempted all project requirements - and documented those attempts - by the *final project deadline.* For each day (or fraction thereof) a final project is late, you will lose 1 point (before scaling), so a project that is 1 week late is worth 0 points.
+For projects that have both *prototype* and *final* deadlines, 1 of the 7 points comes from submitting your project prototype on time for the *prototype deadline.* Most of the remaining points (4 or 5, depending on whether there was a prototype deadline) are awarded if you have *attempted* all project requirements - and documented those attempts - by the *final project deadline.* The final 2 remaining points are awarded if your project meets the stated minimum functional requirements, like "emits 5 volts" or "spins in 2 directions."
+If you have a last-minute failure at meeting functional requirements on the day the project is due, you can try again for those 2 points at office hours within the next week.

-To receive credit for a project, your project must clearly make an attempt to meet each of the project requirements, which are published at the start of the project.
-For example, if a project requires fabrication of a PCB, and you don't make one, you lose credit, roughly in proportion to the fraction of the requirements unsatisfied.
+For each day (or fraction thereof) a final project is late, you will lose 1 point (before scaling), so a project that is 1 week late is worth 0 points (unless you've reached out to your instructor about missing a due date).

 For group projects with N people per group, you should do roughly 1/N of the work.

-If you complete all the projects on time within the requirements, or at least 95% of that, you have earned an A for your project grade.
-If you hit around 85%, that's a B. You can calculate the details if you want, but the main message is that you should complete all the projects, and you should do them on time.
+Here's the gist of this grading scheme: if you *attempt* all project requirements on time, you'll earn at least a C for your project grade.
+If you also *meet* the minimum functional requirements for each project, you'll shift up to an A for your project grade.
+You can calculate the details if you want, but the main message is that you should complete all the projects, and you should do them on time.

 We have a *very* wide spectrum of experience in this class.
 Note that the project requirements do not include any kind of performance target (like, "make a robot that can run faster than 18 mph"), but rather broad categorical requirements, like "Your circuit must run off batteries."
 In this example, we do care whether you made a legitimate attempt to make the circuit run off batteries; we don't care how well your circuit works, because that's based largely on your level of experience relative how ambitious a project you tried to build.
 Our goal is to get you to try to build ambitious projects in a few broad categories, not cross some arbitrary threshold that would be easy for some of you and intensely difficult for others.